bkmgit/JUBE/docs/tutorial.rst

 The following sections will always show all examples using both formats.
 However the explanations will mostly stick to the *XML* format but can be easily transferred to the *YAML* solution.

-Both formats depends on a specific special character handling.
+Both formats depend on a specific special character handling.
 More details can be found in the following FAQ sections:

 * :ref:`XML_character_handling`
 * :ref:`YAML_character_handling`